Livery Regulations and Safety Information

 - Statement from the livery that the renter has an option to purchase additional insurance coverage.

 NOTE: Effective July 1, 2023, if a livery does not have an insurance policy covering the renter AND the renter has chosen to opt out of insurance purchase option, the renter must complete a signed acknowledgement consistent with section 327.54(7)(b)2., Florida Statutes.
+The optional Opportunity for Renter Insurance Coverage (FWCDLE 319) form may also be used.

 If the livery only consists of human powered vessels you are not required to have insurance.